Jmegan042/Open-access-nmr-FIDs/README.md

 Data submission is open to anyone.
 Please email teaching.nmr.spectra@gmail.com with the following:

-The FID files (clearly labeled please)
+* The FID files (clearly labeled please)
-The Compound Structure
+* The compound structure
-The type of data it is (Bruker, Varain, Jeol) Solvent/Temperature conditions
+* The type of data it is (Bruker, Varain, Jeol)
+* Solvent/Temperature conditions

 # Use of these data